NCAR/ccpp-framework/doc/constituents_overhaul.md

 - **A latent framework bug** in `ccpp_constituent_prop_mod` that crashes on teardown of explicitly-registered (target-passed) constituent property arrays.
-Fixed in capgen-ng's framework copy 2026-05-12; needs to land upstream.
+Fixed in capgen's framework copy 2026-05-12; needs to land upstream.
 - **Architectural confusion** about which properties are *physics-portable* (the scheme owns them) versus *host-configuration* (the host owns them).